zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/16-sinhala-google.md

 The time of "Samskara Dhamma" is when there is a scattered mind It is time for meditation.
 When the mind is concentrated, it is time for Vidarshana.

-“The yogi who is skilled in sense of time tries the mind at the right time Insults at another time.
+"The yogi who is skilled in sense of time tries the mind at the right time Insults at another time.
 Sometimes it makes the mind happy.
 Once the mind is calm Does.
 Moderates at times.
-“Trying the mind of the yogiAt what time When to humiliate, when to please, when to bury
+"Trying the mind of the yogiAt what time When to humiliate, when to please, when to bury
 At what time, and how? "